-SEC.
-5. Section 94913 is added to the Education Code, to read: 94913. (a) An institution that maintains an Internet Web site shall provide on that Internet Web site all of the following:

-(1) The school catalog.

-- 20 (2) A School Performance Fact Sheet for each educational 21 program offered by the institution.
-22 - (3) Student brochures offered by the institution.

-(4) A link to the bureau's Internet Web site.

-- (5) The institution's most recent annual report submitted to the bureau. - (b) An institution shall include information concerning where students may access the bureau's Internet Web site anywhere the institution identifies itself as being approved by the bureau. - SEC.
-6. Section 94928 of the Education Code is amended to - 94928.
-As used in this article, the following terms have the 32 following meanings: 33 - (a) "Cohort population" means the number of students that began a program on a cohort start date. - (b) "Cohort start date" means the first class day after the 36 cancellation period during which a cohort of students attends class 37 for a specific program.
-38 - (c) "Graduates" means the number of students who complete a program within 100 percent of the published program length.
+- SEC.
+5. Section 94913 is added to the Education Code, to read: - 94913. (a) An institution that maintains an Internet Web site shall provide on that Internet Web site all of the following: - (1) The school catalog. - (2) A School Performance Fact Sheet for each educational program offered by the institution. - (3) Student brochures offered by the institution. - (4) A link to the bureau's Internet Web site. - (5) The institution's most recent annual report submitted to the bureau. - (b) An institution shall include information concerning where students may access the bureau's Internet Web site anywhere the institution identifies itself as being approved by the bureau. - SEC.
+6. Section 94928 of the Education Code is amended to read: - 94928.
+As used in this article, the following terms have the following meanings: - (a) "Cohort population" means the number of students that began a program on a cohort start date. - (b) "Cohort start date" means the first class day after the cancellation period during which a cohort of students attends class for a specific program. - (c) "Graduates" means the number of students who complete a program within 100 percent of the published program length.
 An institution may separately state completion information for students completing the program within 150 percent of the original contracted time, but that information may not replace completion information for students completing within the original scheduled time.
-Completion information shall be separately stated for each campus or branch of the institution.
+Completion information shall be separately stated for each campus or branch of the institution. - (d) "Graduates available for employment" means the number of graduates minus the number of graduates unavailable for employment. - (e) (1) "Graduates employed in the field" means graduates who are gainfully employed in a single position for which the institution represents the program prepares its graduates within six months after a student completes the applicable educational program.
+For occupations for which the state requires passing an examination, the period of employment shall begin within six months of the announcement of the examination results for the first examination available after a student completes an applicable educational program.